MIntelligence-Group/MMFeed/README.md

 [Puneet Kumar](https://puneet-kr.github.io/), [Gaurav Bhatt](http://deeplearn-ai.com/), Omkar Ingle, Daksh Goyal and [Balasubramanian Raman](http://faculty.iitr.ac.in/~balarfma/)

 ## Code Files
-The code files are currently private as the corresponding research paper in IEEE SPL is under review.
+The code files are currently private as the corresponding research paper in ACM ToMM Journal is under review.
 They will be made publically available soon after the paper is published/accepted for publication.

 Dataset Details & Access
 -------------------------